Stax

 "Copy signature" copies as rich text for direct paste into Gmail, Outlook, or Apple Mail.
 "Copy HTML" copies the raw HTML code.

-A well-designed email signature builds credibility and makes it easy for recipients to contact you.
-This generator creates a clean HTML table-based signature that renders correctly in Gmail, Outlook, Apple Mail, and virtually every modern email client.
+Your email signature is the last thing a recipient sees in every email you send.
+A professional, well-formatted signature that includes your role, phone number, company, and LinkedIn profile builds credibility and makes it easy for recipients to follow up through their preferred channel.
+This generator creates a clean, HTML table-based signature that renders consistently across Gmail, Outlook, Apple Mail, and every major mobile email client.

 Frequently asked questions